Energy Efficiency in Oil Heated Homes Rebate for Thermostats

-Your home must use at least 1,000 liters of oil annually.
-A copy of a current annual statement or receipt that shows a minimum of 1,000 liters of oil consumption must be included with the application.
+Your home must use at least 1,000 litres of oil annually.
+A copy of a current annual statement or receipt that shows a minimum of 1,000 litres of oil consumption must be included with the application.

 You must be the homeowner and your home must have an active electricity account.

 Your home must be on a permanent foundation and intended as a residence.

 Thermostats must be purchased on or after March 8, 2019.